Notice of Pre-AIA or AIA Status

 Regarding Claim 16, Lee teaches a method of manufacturing a semiconductor device (consisting of a plurality of semiconductor packages e.g. integrated circuit package (158), labeled (SP2) in Fig. A. Similarly for (SP1); Figs. A and 9-14, Paragraphs [0021], [0035], and [0036]) comprising:

-forming a leadframe strip ((110); Fig. A, Paragraph [0019]) with a first semiconductor package (SP1) and a second semiconductor package (SP2) attached to the leadframe strip ((110); via the leads, See also Fig. 9), the first semiconductor package having a first plurality of leads ((140)/(140A); Fig. A, Paragraphs [0030] and [0031]) extending from a first side (side facing positive Y-direction, Fig. A) of the first semiconductor package (SP1) towards the second semiconductor package (SP2), the second semiconductor package having a second plurality of leads ((130); Fig. A, Paragraphs [0030] and [0031]) extending from a second side (side facing negative Y-direction, Fig. A) of the second semiconductor package (SP2) toward the first semiconductor package (SP1), the first semiconductor package and the second semiconductor package disposed adjacent to each other;
+providing a leadframe strip ((110); Fig. A, Paragraph [0019]) with a first semiconductor package (SP1) and a second semiconductor package (SP2) attached to the leadframe strip ((110); via the leads, See also Fig. 9), the first semiconductor package having a first plurality of leads ((140)/(140A); Fig. A, Paragraphs [0030] and [0031]) extending from a first side (side facing positive Y-direction, Fig. A) of the first semiconductor package (SP1) towards the second semiconductor package (SP2), the second semiconductor package having a second plurality of leads ((130); Fig. A, Paragraphs [0030] and [0031]) extending from a second side (side facing negative Y-direction, Fig. A) of the second semiconductor package (SP2) toward the first semiconductor package (SP1), the first semiconductor package and the second semiconductor package disposed adjacent to each other;

 -making a first cut (cutting dam bar in area labeled (C1); Figs. A and 11, Paragraph [0035]) through a dam bar ((146)/(146A); Figs. A and 11, Paragraphs [0030], [0031], and [0035]) coupled to the first plurality of leads (140A) adjacent to a first side (side facing positive X-direction; Fig. A) of a first lead ((144A) of the first plurality of leads (140A); and

--making a second cut (cutting dam bar in area labeled (C2); Figs. A and 11, Paragraph [0035]) through the dam bar (146A) adjacent (along the X-axis) to a second side (side facing negative X-direction; Fig. A) of the first lead (144A) of the first plurality of leads (140A), the second side of the lead opposite the first side of the first lead,
+-making a second cut (cutting dam bar in area labeled (C2); Figs. A and 11, Paragraph [0035]) through the dam bar (146A) adjacent (along the X-axis) to a second side (side facing negative X-direction; Fig. A) of the first lead (144A) of the first plurality of leads (140A), the second side of the lead opposite the first side of the first lead.

 (Examiner notes that while describing the method, Lee states that the dam bars are removed in a “conventional manner” (Paragraph [0031]) or “conventionally” (Paragraph [0035]) and earlier states that in prior art they are “trimmed” (Paragraph [0028]).
 This would be known to one of ordinary skill in the art to mean “cut”- As an example see Paragraph [0001] of Bin Abdul Aziz which identifies that within the art “standard dam bar cutting tools (e.g., punch and die systems) cut the dam bar material”.
 Compare to the instant application which states the use of a “punch tool” for making the cuts (Paragraph [0042])).

-Regarding Claim 17, Lee as supported by Bin Abdul Aziz teaches the method (Figs. A and 9-14, Paragraphs [0021] and [0036]) of Claim 16, wherein:
+Regarding Claim 17, Lee in view of Bai as supported by Bin Abdul Aziz teaches the method (Figs. A and 9-14, Paragraphs [0021] and [0036]) of Claim 16, wherein:

 - making the first cut (C1) comprises making the first cut adjacent (along the X-axis) to a third side (side facing positive X-direction; Fig. A) of a second lead (134) of the second plurality of leads (130);

-Regarding Claim 18, Lee as supported by Bin Abdul Aziz teaches the method (Figs. A and 9-14, Paragraphs [0021] and [0036]) of Claim 16, wherein:
+Regarding Claim 18, Lee in view of Bai as supported by Bin Abdul Aziz teaches the method (Figs. A and 9-14, Paragraphs [0021] and [0036]) of Claim 16, wherein:

 - making the second cut (C2) comprises making the second cut adjacent (along the X-axis) to a fourth side (side facing negative X-direction; Fig. A) of a second lead (134) of the second plurality of leads (130).